MazieroMarco/bt-pathfinding-tool/README.md

 ### Prerequisites

-To be sure everything is going to work properly, be sure tou have Python version >= 3.8
+To be sure everything is going to work properly, be sure you have Python version >= 3.8

 * Get python version
   ```sh